 There are stories for all the names, all the ships.
 I turn the ASC to broadband and sure enough, the Joomits are listening – and pissed.

-“Those were our family!”
+“Those were our family.”

-“You killed them, you fucking bastards!”
+“You killed them, you fucking bastards.”

-“They were on their honeymoon!”
+“They were on their honeymoon.”

-“My children!
-My poor children!”
+“My children.
+My poor children.”

-“You’ll pay!
-You’ll pay!”
+“You’ll pay.
+You’ll pay.”

 I turn off the ASC so I can concentrate.
 It’s not that I don’t sympathize with the Joomits, I do.
 I’m not a total degenerate.
 But space travel is dangerous, and from what I’ve just heard on my own team’s ASC, many Joomits are smugglers.
 If the Joomits think their graffiti stunt is going to get a reaction in their favor, then the inbreeding has taken hold and done significant brain damage.